Complete Guide: How to Measure for a Bit in 2025

 Step-by-Step Guide: How to Measure Your Horse for a Bit

-Step 1: Assess Your Current Bit (If Applicable)
+Step 1: Start With Your Current Bit

 Begin by examining the bit your horse is currently using.
 This provides valuable insight into how to measure for a bit that will fit correctly.
 Look for signs of wear or damage, such as sharp edges, uneven wear patterns, or corrosion.
 These issues may indicate an improper fit or the need for a replacement.